carpentries-incubator/Natural-language-processing/episodes/03-transformers.md

  weighted avg       1.00      1.00      1.00         4
 ```

+These 4 metrics range from 0 to 1 (note that sometimes people multiply the scores by 100 to gain more granularity with decimal places).
+In this case, because we had a *perfect* score everything amounts to 1.
+In the most catastrophic scenario all scores would be zero.

 ::: challenge
 ### Evaluate Sentiment Classifier

 Now it is time to scale things a little but more...
+Use the same pipeline from the given toy example to run predictions over 100 examples of short boook reviews.
+Then print the classification report for the given *test set*.
+These examples are given in the `data/sentiment_film_data.tsv` file.

-You can use the following helper functions:
+You can use the following helper functions, the first one helps you read the file and the second one normalizes the 5-class predictions into the 3-class annotations given in the test set:

 ``` python
 def load_data(filename):